Authorized (horse): 2007

-Retirement

-Authorized retired as a racehorse on Wednesday 10 October just a few days after his disappointing race in Paris.
-Trainer of Authorized Chapple-Hyam hailed the son of Montjeu as "The King".
-Chapple-Hyam: "Authorized is the King.
-He is the best horse I've ever trained and I'll never forget him."
-He continued: "He goes with the best wishes of everyone connected to the yard and I'm sure he'll be a big success as a stallion.
-I look forward to one day hopefully training his progeny", he told peterchapplehyam.com.

-Authorized won four of his seven starts and amassed over £1.25million in total prize money.

 Stud career

-Authorized stood as a stallion for the Darley organisation at the Dalham Hall Stud near Newmarket, England before moving to the Haras de Logis in Normandy in 2014.
+Authorized stood as a stallion for the Darley organisation at Dalham Hall Stud near Newmarket before moving to the Haras de Logis in Normandy in 2014.
 His first two-year-olds reached the racecourse in 2011.
 In 2019 the stallion was bought by the Turkish Jockey Club and was exported to stand in Turkey.
+In 2023 he was bought by Capital Stud in County Kilkenny, Ireland.

 Authorized has sired 6 individual Group 1 winners: